Welcome to our homepage

 Look at the menu up left

-We are Jytte 57 years and Jens 66 years old.
+We are Jytte 64 years and Jens 73 years old, and both retired.
 We are both early childhood educators and Jytte are working in a kindergarten / nursery with children between 1 – 6 years old.
-And for the next one year Victor, our nephew, is living together with us.
-He is 18 years old

 Jens stop summer 2013 after a long working life together with adults and children in early childhood education, Now working in Doctors Without Boardes/Medecins Sans Frontieres www.msf.org or www.msf.dk

 We have a nice urban flat placed in central of Copenhagen, but in a quiet area.
 Our flat is big and just reconstructed.
 There are two bedrooms with beds for 3 adults or 2 adults and two children?